 You don’t need to learn Korean in order to speak Korean.
 For example, you may want to talk to Koreans, but you don’t care about reading a comic book or writing an email in Korean.

 We fully understand!

 Spend only the required learning time on each step, and then move on.
-Get a good understanding, but don’t worry about mastering each step for speaking Korean.
+Get a good understanding, but don’t worry about mastering each step of speaking Korean.
 You will be using the things you’ve learned during conversation practice time.

 Each step also has a “related lessons” section at the bottom for additional practice and application of what you learn.
-You can use that after you’ve gone through all six steps, and you’ve decided you want to continue learning Korean.
+You can use that after you’ve gone through all six steps and you’ve decided you want to continue learning Korean.